Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Conclusion

 \section{Conclusion}

-Using the latest innovations in MCU hardware and lightweight supervised learning, we have shown how insect monitoring can be made scalable by solving the challenging trigger problem.
-Through extensive analysis, we have established trust in our methods, proving that our models are well-suited for this purpose.
-Our early hardware implementation is also novel and saves energy and cost using readily available components.

-This method has the potential to transform non-invasive insect monitoring in the future.
-Our solution is scalable, providing a step-change in capability, allowing systems to be deployed in greater quantity, improving sampling density and scale without the need for excessive manual labour.
-Such tools are essential for the timely assessment of biodiversity trends in the wake of current environmental uncertainties.
+Using the latest innovations in MCU hardware and ultra-lightweight supervised learning, we have shown how insect monitoring can be made scalable by addressing the challenging trigger problem.
+Through extensive analysis, we have established trust in our methods, showing our models are well-suited for this purpose.
+The demonstration of our models deployed on hardware saves energy using readily available components.
+Our models offer improvements in scalability, aiding future systems to be deployed in greater quantity, improving sampling density without the need for excessive manual labour.
+As such methods are essential for the timely assessment of biodiversity trends, we have provided tools and guidance to encourage others towards this direction.